Thank you for reading our post, please rate this article at the end.

 Walls

 After you’ve installed the flooring on the trailer frame, your next step is to build the trailer walls.
-Like the floor, walls will be a sandwich of outer layers with insulation and wiring.
+Like the floor, the walls will be a sandwich of outer layers, insulation, and wiring.

 To begin your wall-making process, you must get two sheets of plywood, preferably 1 inch thick, to fit the insulation.
 You will also need a thin piece of hardboard to make a template for the wall shape.

 When building walls, RVers usually start from the middle layer of the sandwich.
-They take a diagram of a teardrop interior wall, draw it onto a sufficiently large paper sheet, glue the sheet to a hardboard with the drawing facing up, sew off the excess hardboard, place it against the plywood, and make the teardrop shape.
+They take a diagram of a teardrop interior wall, draw it on a sufficiently large sheet of paper, glue the sheet to a hardboard with the drawing facing up, trim off the excess hardboard, place it against the plywood, and cut out the teardrop shape.

 An alternative to this method is using a large Styrofoam insulation sheet as a core between two thin outer and inner layers of plywood.
-This method may allow for better insulation, but it is more challenging to implement since you must add wood supports where things need to attach and reinforce the wall structure.
+This method may provide better insulation, but it is more challenging to implement because you must add wood supports where attachments are needed and reinforce the wall structure.

-Due to this, we think that you should stick to the below plan.
+Given this, we think you should stick to the plan below.

 Making a template

-To draw the template on a paper sheet, you can project its image onto a large wall, mount the sheet to the same wall, and draw a line along the outer edge of the diagram.
+To draw the template on a sheet of paper, project its image onto a large wall, mount the sheet to the same wall, and draw a line along the outer edge of the diagram.
 You may print the template if you don’t have a projector.

 Then, as we mentioned above, glue the sheet to the hardboard with the drawing facing up.
 Cut the excess material off the hardboard with a jigsaw.
 If necessary, refine the edges with a belt sander.